srina-nemati/srina-nemati/README.md

 Hi there! 👋

 Welcome to my GitHub profile.
-I'm Sarina Nemati, I am Computer Engineering Student at Shahid Beheshti University.
+I'm Sarina Nemati, and I am an Artificial Intelligence Student at FAU.

-- 🌱 I’m currently learning about web development
 - 📫 How to reach me: You can email me at sarinemati@gmail.com